Do-It-Yourself Credit Repair: The Essential Guide

 So, it makes sense that paying down high credit card balances can lower your ratio and increase your credit score.
 Focus on maxed-out credit cards rather than those with low balances.
 By keeping your credit card balances low, you could see as much as a 100 point increase over a few months.

-Request a Credit Limit Increase on Credit Cards
+2. Request a Credit Limit Increase on Credit Cards

-If you can’t afford to pay off the extra debt to decrease your credit utilization, you still have a chance for improvements.
+If you can’t afford to pay off the extra debt to decrease your credit utilization, you still have a chance for improvement.
 Call your credit card issuer and request a credit limit increase on your credit card.

 You don’t want to actually charge any more than you already owe.
 Instead, you simply want to have a higher credit limit so that your existing credit card balance consists of a smaller percentage of your available credit.